Michelo1927/pyTubeDownloaderV2/README.md

 ********************************************************

-Next you need to install "pytube" by typing in the command line:
+Next you need to install "pytube" and "PySimpleGUI" by typing in the command line:

 pip3 install pytube
+pip install pysimplegui

 ********************************************************